UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/PB.md

    - highest priority
    - Related persona: Lara Foster

-#### Client information
+#### Client profile

-2. As a client, I want to set my name, address, phone number or email address in my profile so that the service provider or the administrator can contact me.
+2. As a client, I want to set and edit my name, address, phone number or email address in my profile so that the service provider or the administrator can contact me.

    - Client's profile should be private only if they booked the service from the service provider.